How to use Nedocromil Drops

 If you are using another kind of eye medication (such as drops or ointments), wait at least 5 minutes before applying other medications.
 Use eye drops before eye ointments to allow the eye drops to enter the eye.

 Burning/stinging/irritation of the eye, headache, stuffy/runny nose, bad taste in your mouth, and increased sensitivity to light may occur.
-If any of these effects persist or worsen, notify your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.